conduitio-labs/conduit-connector-dynamodb/README.md

       - id: example
         plugin: "dynamodb"
         settings:
-          # AWS access key id.
-          # Type: string
-          # Required: yes
-          aws.accessKeyId: ""
           # AWS region.
           # Type: string
           # Required: yes
           aws.region: ""
-          # AWS secret access key.
-          # Type: string
-          # Required: yes
-          aws.secretAccessKey: ""
           # Table is the DynamoDB table name to pull data from.
           # Type: string
           # Required: yes
           table: ""
+          # AWS access key id.
+Optional - if not provided, the connector will
+          # use the default credential chain (environment variables, shared
+          # credentials file, or IAM role).
+For production environments, it's
+          # recommended to use the default credential chain with IAM roles
+          # rather than static credentials.
+          # Type: string
+          # Required: no
+          aws.accessKeyId: ""
+          # AWS secret access key.
+Optional - if not provided, the connector
+          # will use the default credential chain (environment variables, shared
+          # credentials file, or IAM role).
+For production environments, it's
+          # recommended to use the default credential chain with IAM roles
+          # rather than static credentials.
+          # Type: string
+          # Required: no
+          aws.secretAccessKey: ""
           # AWS temporary session token.
+Optional - if not provided, the
-Note that to keep the connector running
+          # connector will use the default credential chain.
+Note that to keep
-          # long-term, you should use an IAM user with no temporary session
+          # the connector running long-term, you should use the default
-          # token.
-If the session token is used, then the connector will fail
-          # once it expires.
+          # credential chain rather than temporary session tokens which will
+          # expire.
+For production environments, it's recommended to use IAM
+          # roles (IRSA, EC2 instance profile, or ECS task role).
           # Type: string
           # Required: no
           aws.sessionToken: ""